aws/amazon-chime-sdk-ios/README.md

 * (Optional) Update `broadcastBundleId` and `appGroupId` in BOTH `AppConfiguration.swift` and `SampleHandler.swift` with the broadcast upload extension bundle ID and App Group ID if you want to test sharing device level screen capture.
 See [Content Share](https://github.com/aws/amazon-chime-sdk-ios/blob/master/guides/content_share.md) for more details.

 ### 6. Use Demo App to Join Meeting
+#### Run the AmazonChimeSDKDemoPods target with Amazon Chime SDK from CocoaPods
+After opening `*.xcworkspace` file in `AmazonChimeSDKDemo/` with XCode, select the `AmazonChimeSDKDemoPods` from the scheme dropdown list in the top bar of Xcode IDE, choose a build device and click the run button.

+#### Run the AmazonChimeSDKDemo target with Downloaded Amazon Chime SDK Binaries
+After opening `*.xcworkspace` file in `AmazonChimeSDKDemo/` with XCode, select the `AmazonChimeSDKDemo` from the scheme dropdown list in the top bar of Xcode IDE, choose a build device and click the run button.

 On the joining screen, choose to join the meeting without `CallKit` or join via `CallKit` incoming/outgoing call.
 Since the demo app does not have Push Notification, it delays joining via incoming call by 10 seconds to give user enough time to background the app or lock the screen to mimic the behavior.